Wenlab/Auto-Worm-Behavior-Detector/readme.md

 The meaning of `frame window`: if the frame window is $x$, then the temporal resolution is $x$ frames.

 It is recommended that 30 for `machine_label.csv` and 10 for `machine_label_v2.csv`.

+# Tips for Human Double Check

+It is recommended to have a human-double-check, and here are some tips:

+* A turn less than 1 second is likely to be incorrect.
+* Machine labels of a certain period of time before the frames of flipping head and tail are likely to be incorrect.